Do you want to become a professional photographer?

 One that’s truly successful?

-In this guide, I’ll share tips, tricks, and secrets for how to become a
+In this guide, I’ll share tips, tricks, and secrets on how to become a

-…which will ensure that you move in the right direction–and become the professional photography that you’ve always wanted to be.
+…which will ensure that you move in the right direction–and become the professional photographer that you’ve always wanted to be.

 Let’s get started.

 - 1. Practice Photography Constantly to Develop Your Skills

 - 2. Start Shooting as a Photographer in Public

 - 3. Work With the Gear You Already Have

 - 4. Master the Photography Basics for the Best Foundation